Imperium-Tech/imperium-shipyard/README.md

 <ul>
     <li><b> Shipyard Refactor</b>: the current blobs that are the shipyard.py/spacecraft.py would be nice to refactor into
     different sections based off of relatedness, like an "armory" for turrets, weapons, etc.</li>
-    <li> <b>Starting Ship Templates</b>: after the file format, having the templates from the Core Rulebook ready to use would
-    a nice starting point for newcomers.</li>
 </ul>

 Proposed Design Refactor: